Japan, Finally

 So what did we do after we were given our freedom?
 Outside of family visits, we took two extended trips.
 One was to Gunma-ken to visit Toyoko's friend Keiko-san, and the other was to visit another dear friend, Harumi-san, and her family in Mito.
 I will describe those two trips in separate lessons.
 Stay tuned!

-Meanwhile, when we visit Tokyo one of my favorite things to do is to ride my bicycle around the neighborhoods within reasonable distance of where we live.
+Meanwhile, when we visit Tokyo one of my favorite things to do is to ride my new bicycle around the neighborhoods within reasonable distance of where we live.
 I rode as far east as Nogawa Park one day.
 There I encountered a lone musician, a saxophone player, practicing near the riverbank.
 He was clearly talented, and as I listened he looked up, and I gave him a thumbs up.
 A couple of families with kids joined me in listening to him play.
 It was a fortuitous delight to witness that; something I'll remember for a long time.